 Length: 21 pages

-This bill was introduced on August 10, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 10, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Rep. Babins TAPS Act (H.R.
 6664) Endorsed by the Association of Threat Assessment Professionals”

 — Rep. Brian Babin [R-TX36] (Sponsor) on Aug 17, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Jan 29, 2019

 This activity took place on a related bill, H.R.
 838.

 H.R.
 6664 (115th) was a bill in the United States Congress.